Our research is editorially independent but we may earn a commission for purchases made through our links.

 Burning Man, Gerlach

-Once a year, in the cracked terrain of the state’s Black Rock Desert, Burning Man, a week-long event, turns the normally desolate landscape into a utopian society and the state’s fifth largest city, with a population of roughly 50,000 and growing.
-The event which begins on the last Monday in August and ends on the first Monday in September, is described as an experiment in community, art, radical self-expression and radical self-reliance.
+Once a year, in the cracked terrain of the state’s Black Rock Desert, Burning Man, a week-long event, turns the normally desolate landscape into a utopian society and the state’s fifth-largest city, with a population of roughly 50,000 and growing.
+The event which begins on the last Monday in August and ends on the first Monday in September is described as an experiment in community, art, radical self-expression and radical self-reliance.
 While here, all inhibitions are left at the gates as one enters the five-mile wide camp sitting in a prehistoric lake known as the playa.
 While there is plenty of music to be heard throughout, this is a lot more than just a music festival – it’s the biggest, and most bizarre, party on earth.
 Take in an endless number of spectacles from amazing art installations that are unlike anything you’ve ever seen before to hundreds of workshops, focused on everything from laughter yoga to gong meditation and knife throwing.
 And, the only thing your money can buy is ice as the entire event operates on a thriving gift economy.
-Free food and drinks are found at every turn, including alcohol, which is omnipresent.

 National Automobile Museum, Reno